pp3times/zmk-config-drift-v3-editor/README.md

 - [Charging and Wired Connection](/Charging%20and%20Wired%20Connection/) - How to charge the keyboard and use with USB-C

-- [Battery Pack Assembly](/PS3%20Battery%20Pack%20Assembly/) - Along with other supported batteries and how to install them
+- [Batteries and Battery Pack Assembly](/PS3%20Battery%20Pack%20Assembly/) - Along with other supported batteries and how to install them

   - [Low Profile Conversion](/Drift-V2-and-V3-Choc-Plates/) - How to change your build in order for you to use choc switches
 <br/><br/>